 Rob is a BAFTA Cymru member and producer of the FOCUS Wales Film Festival, supported by Ffilm Cymru.

 Viviana F. Molinares

-Viviana was born in Cuba but moved to the United States as an infant, spending her formative years in Nebraska and Virginia, the latter which was to greatly influence her life, personality and art.
+Viviana was born in Cuba but moved to the United States as an infant, spending her formative years in Nebraska and Virginia, the latter of which was to greatly influence her life, personality and art.
 She graduated from the University of Miami in Coral Gables, Florida with a Bachelor of Fine Arts degree later taking numerous graduate courses at Florida International University and at Barry University, also in Miami.